Keallar/Keallar/README.md

 ### Hi there 👋

-- 🔭 I’m currently working in Leage of Digital Economy
+- 🔭 I’m currently working in "Leage of Digital Economy"
 - 🌱 I’m currently learning Ruby, Ruby on Rails, web-development, C++ and many other frameworks and game engines
 - 💬 Ask me about myself, guy
 - 📫 How to reach me: zlysanskiy@gmail.com